1990 U.S. Open Tournament Winner and Scores

-The 1990 U.S. Open was the 90th time the tournament was played, and it was settled in an 18-hole playoff that continued into sudden-death holes.
+The 1990 U.S. Open was the 90th time the tournament was played.
+It ended with an 18-hole playoff that still didn't settle the issue, so continued into sudden-death holes.

 Winner: Hale Irwin, 280